sinri/AiOnHttpMix/docs/contribution-guide-for-LLM.md

 `io.github.sinri.AiOnHttpMix.utils.providers.ServiceProvider`.

-To abstract the real-world LLM service mapping, this project introduces the concept of a **Model Service ** and the interface `io.github.sinri.AiOnHttpMix.utils.ChatModelServiceAdapter` for execution.
+To abstract the real-world LLM service mapping, this project introduces the concept of a **Model Service ** and the interface `io.github.sinri.AiOnHttpMix.utils.ServiceAdapter` for execution.

 ## How to Implement a New LLM Service